-The Coca-Cola system sold 29.3 billion, 29.2 billion and 28.6 billion unit cases of our products in 2016, 2015 and 2014, respectively.
-The unit case volume for 2016, 2015 and 2014 reflects the impact of brands acquired and licensed during the applicable year.
-The unit case volume for 2016, 2015 and 2014 reflects the impact of the transfer of distribution rights with respect to non-Company-owned brands that were previously licensed to us in North American bottling territories that have since been refranchised.
-The unit case volume in 2015 and 2014 reflects the discontinuance of certain brands owned by our Russian juice company in connection with the transition in 2014 of our Russian juice operations to an existing joint venture with an unconsolidated bottling partner (for information about these structural changes, refer to the heading "Operations Review - Structural Changes, Acquired Brands and Newly Licensed Brands" above).
-The Company eliminated the unit case volume related to these structural changes from the base year, as applicable, when calculating 2016 versus 2015 and 2015 versus 2014 unit case volume growth rates.
+The Coca-Cola system sold 29.2 billion, 29.3 billion and 29.2 billion unit cases of our products in 2017, 2016 and 2015, respectively.
+The unit case volume for 2017, 2016 and 2015 reflects the impact of brands acquired and licensed during the applicable year.
+The unit case volume for 2017, 2016 and 2015 also reflects the impact of the transfer of distribution rights with respect to non-Company-owned brands that were previously licensed to us in North American bottling territories that have since been refranchised.
+The Company eliminated the unit case volume related to these structural changes from the base year, as applicable, when calculating 2017 versus 2016 and 2016 versus 2015 unit case volume growth rates.

-Sparkling beverages represented 72 percent, 73 percent and 73 percent of our worldwide unit case volume for 2016, 2015 and 2014, respectively.
-Trademark Coca-Cola accounted for 45 percent, 46 percent and 46 percent of our worldwide unit case volume for 2016, 2015 and 2014, respectively.
+Sparkling soft drinks represented 69 percent, 69 percent and 70 percent of our worldwide unit case volume for 2017, 2016 and 2015, respectively.
+Trademark Coca-Cola accounted for 45 percent, 45 percent and 46 percent of our worldwide unit case volume for 2017, 2016 and 2015, respectively.

-In 2016, unit case volume in the United States represented 19 percent of the Company's worldwide unit case volume.
-Of the U.S. unit case volume, 66 percent was attributable to sparkling beverages and 34 percent to still beverages.
-Trademark Coca-Cola accounted for 42 percent of U.S. unit case volume.
+In 2017, unit case volume in the United States represented 19 percent of the Company's worldwide unit case volume.
+Of the U.S. unit case volume, 62 percent was attributable to sparkling soft drinks.
+Trademark Coca-Cola accounted for 43 percent of U.S. unit case volume.

-Unit case volume outside the United States represented 81 percent of the Company's worldwide unit case volume for 2016.
+Unit case volume outside the United States represented 81 percent of the Company's worldwide unit case volume for 2017.
 The countries outside the United States in which our unit case volumes were the largest were Mexico, China, Brazil and Japan, which together accounted for 31 percent of our worldwide unit case volume.
-Of the non-U.S. unit case volume, 73 percent was attributable to sparkling beverages and 27 percent to still beverages.
-Trademark Coca-Cola accounted for 46 percent of non-U.S. unit case volume.
+Of the non-U.S. unit case volume, 71 percent was attributable to sparkling soft drinks.
+Trademark Coca-Cola accounted for 45 percent of non-U.S. unit case volume.